Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit: Results and discussion

 In the electrical dipole approximation, the nonlinear polarization $\vec{P}$, involved in SHG process, can be written as \cite{boyd_nonlinear_2008}:

 where $E_{i,j}$ refers to the electrical field of pump beam and $\chi_{ijk}^{(2)}$, the tensor of second order nonlinear susceptibility.
-Here and further in the text, we use Einstein's summation formalism, which assumes the summation of over repeated indices.
-Equation \ref{eq:P} describes the efficiency of the emitted SHG in the 3D space of the laboratory frame.
+Here, we use Einstein's summation formalism, which assumes the summation over repeated indices.
+Equation \ref{eq:P} describes nonlinear polarization P induced in the material by the plain wave $\vec E^{\omega}$, which is defined in 3D space of the laboratory frame.
+Corresponding electric field at $2\omega$ is proportional to $\vec P$ with coefficients that are defined by phase matching conditions, length of propagation path, coherence length, and direction of observation..
 The tensor $\chi_{ijk}^{(2)}$ is a rank 3 tensor ($3\times3\times3$) which contains 27 complex elements.
 For a given compound, the structural point group defines identical and zero elements in the tensor.
 Higher symmetry implies a lower number of independent tensor elements.

-Rotational Anisotropy Second Harmonic Generation (RA-SHG) is a well established experimental method to determine the quadratic nonlinear susceptibility tensor, $\chi^{(2)}$.
+Rotational Anisotropy Second Harmonic Generation (RA-SHG) is a well-established experimental method to determine the quadratic nonlinear susceptibility tensor, $\chi^{(2)}$.
 Originally developed to study crystallographic and electronic symmetries in bulk materials, RA-SHG offers a rapid approach to characterize the SHG polarization dependence \cite{yamada_anisotropy_1993, heinz_study_1985, tom_second-harmonic_1983}.
 Specifically, a laser beam with either $P$ (parallel) or $S$ (perpendicular) polarization illuminates a sample at a fixed angle of incidence.
 SHG intensity is acquired while rotating the sample around the optical axis and varying the excitation/detection polarization settings ($P/P$, $P/S$, $S/P$, $S/S$).
 The polarization dependence of the resulting signal is fitted to a response calculated from the nonlinear susceptibility tensor and the specific experimental geometry.
 The accurate identification of the $\chi^{(2)}$ tensor elements depends on knowledge of the crystal’s symmetry (point group) and its orientation.
 Higher symmetry limits both the number of independent tensor components and the number of sample orientations required for a reliable fitting.
 Conversely, when the nonlinear tensor is known, it can be used to infer the crystal’s orientation.